HypeCheck

 Absorption & Bioavailability

-Unknown — the provided studies do not assess absorption or bioavailability of supplemental maltase in humans.
-As a protein enzyme, oral forms may be degraded in the stomach before reaching the small intestine.
+Unknown — no human pharmacokinetic data available from the provided studies.
+As a protein enzyme, it may be degraded in the stomach before reaching the small intestine.

 Red Flags to Watch For

-• Enzyme supplements may be denatured by stomach acid before reaching their site of action in the small intestine
+• Enzyme supplements may be degraded by stomach acid before reaching their site of action in the gut

 Products Containing Maltase